lunasorcery/twitter-alt-text-viewer/README.md

 https://raw.githubusercontent.com/lunasorcery/twitter-alt-text-viewer/main/twitter-alt-text-viewer.user.css
 ```

-Unfortunately, there are some small compatibility issues (see #1) and the style won't quite work out-of-the-box — you'll need to make some manual tweaks:
+Unfortunately, there are some small compatibility issues, and the style won't quite work out-of-the-box — you'll need to make some manual tweaks:

 You'll need to add `@include  https://twitter.com/*` to the block at the top of the file.
 You'll also need to remove the `@-moz-document` line, as well as the very last `}` in the file.
 Once you're done, don't forget to hit "Save" the bottom-right, and you should be all set!